Keywords Studios (1): The Honeymoon, and What Happened Next

 Why?
 Because come is an imperative verb, and imperatives always need an exclamation mark, right?

 That’s a level of rigidity I’d expect from a third-grade teacher, not someone who’s supposed to be well-versed enough in the nuances of language to review literary translations.
 An exclamation mark denotes an exclamation, which is about as far removed from a whisper as pachyderms are from amoebas.
-And sure, there’s the “stage whisper” or “whisper-yell” (think “ostentatious whisper used for comedic effect”).
+And sure, there’s the “stage whisper” or “whisper-yell” (think “ostentatious whisper used for comedic effect”), but that’s not what was happening here.

 Another one of these guys had opinions about dialogue tags and what tense to use:

-English copy: “<Something something something>2”, the guy says.
+English copy: “<Something something something>3”, the guy says.

 Reviewer’s edit of my translation (translated from RO back into EN): “<Something something something>”, the guy said.